 In the quest to define that essence of sentience, philosophers talk of the quale (pronounced "kwar-lay") of a given experience – the redness of red, for example.
 Its quality is, famously, unaccountable to modern science: experiment gives us the energy, the wavelength, the frequency, the wave equation, the associated brain signal when we see or remember a patch of red, but not what it actually feels like to experience that redness.
+Thus, qualia are by definition those aspects of cognitive processes which cannot be measured or communicated in any way whatsoever.
+They are wholly personal and private.
 Conscious experience comprises an endless stream of such qualia (the plural of quale), but it is embarrassing how little we really know about them.
 If you still find the idea of qualia somewhat specious and mystical, you might like to check out The Layered Mind, which tries to set them in a rational context.

 Some materialists have tried to brush the whole thing off as an "emergent property" of the information.
 Emergent properties are of course common in the physical world.
 For example if we lump a load of fundamental particles together they will have an average relative motion to each other, which we call their temperature.
 Thus, temperature is an emergent property of lumps made up from smaller stuff.
 Similarly, consciousness is seen as an emergent property of an information flow which has achieved a certain level of complexity.
-But emergent properties can be characterised and measured by scientists in the usual way, while qualia cannot.
+But emergent properties are objective, they can be characterised and measured by scientists in the usual way.
 How do you know that yesterday's qualia are the same as today's, or that mine are the same as yours?
 Is my experience of redness fundamentally different from yours?
 What about a crow or a large octopus, both creatures acknowledged by science to display the signs of consciousness, how do they experience redness?
 Answers to such questions are not, in general, falsifiable.
 Or at least, not through the scientific method.
 Yet science is founded on the assumption that if you make the same experiment yesterday and today, or if you and I both make it independently, then the results will always be the same.
 No such assumption is assured with qualia.
-Thus, qualia and conscious experience cannot be mere physical emergent properties of a clever computer.
-They may well emerge, but they are not accessible to our current scientific methodology.
+Thus, qualia and conscious experience cannot be mere emergent properties, in this sense, of a clever computer.

 First of all, it is not necessarily an impossible position.
 Many physical phenomena of interest, from black holes to parallel universes, are inherently inaccessible to science and are understandable only through their effects on the world around them.
 Similarly, we learn something about qualia from their physical effects.
 For example, it is through their physical effects on other people that we observe that they are sentient beings like ourselves.
 One the principle has sunk in, I am sure there is more to learn.
 For example, that is probably why you are reading this at all.